nonblocking/mashroom/packages/plugin-packages/mashroom-messaging-external-provider-mqtt/README.md

 Plugin for [Mashroom Server](https://www.mashroom-server.com), a **Integration Platform for Microfrontends**.

 This plugin allows to use a MQTT server as external messaging provider for _Mashroom_ server side messaging.
-This enables cluster support and also allows communication with 3rd party systems.
+This enables cluster support for server side messaging and also allows communication with 3rd party systems.

 #### Usage